Man: the Blazing Paradox

 In its general sense, therefore, reason may be attributed to Vahan, and an angel may be called rational.
 But in its narrower meaning reason is man's differentia, at once his necessity and his privilege; that by which he is "a little less than the angels", and that by which he excels the brutes.

 The Human nature of reason and their privated material and formal nature means that Humans are less experientially there compared to the other races.
 We must always process things through cerebral assertions and cerebral synthetic activities.
-Their phenomenal experiences do not make up the entirety of their experience.
 Now, Humans do not necessarily use inference for everything, but the power of Reason includes the Human ability to synthesise phenomenal experience with a priori categories.
 So the point stands.
 Humans do not always rely on inference in their judgements, but Human Reason is always applied.

 You might be imagining that Elves and Dwarrow are like animals, then.
 They do not have the power of Reason.
 But this point cannot be stressed further: Humans are only capable of Human Reason and Inference.
 If the Elves and Dwarrow did not have the power of their own Reason, then they could not teach us anything; they would be like animals, then.
 But this is categorically false.
-An Elf and Dwarf have a different kind of Reason from Humans, but we do not know if it is the inferential kind; we only know that the Elvish and Dwarrow Reason are also purely phenomenal -- their Reasoning is equivalent to Experience, as if Experience were experiencing itself.
+An Elf and Dwarf have a different kind of Reason from Humans, but we do not know if it is the inferential kind; we only know that the Elvish and Dwarrow Reason are purely noumenon — their Reasoning is equivalent to the inaccessible reality, as if the world were experiencing itself with no veil.
 It is an absolute and objective Reasoning.
-But Elves and Dwarrow can still be incorrect about matters -- though it is impossible to say how.
+But Elves and Dwarrow can still be incorrect about matters — though it is impossible to say how.

 Any scholar can tell you of the strange experience it is learning under an Elf, a Gnome, or a Dwarf.
 Communication about intensive matters is an experience almost like speaking past another; your words turn greased and slide past each other.
 But when they split ways, they find that they understood everything perfectly, not in their terms, words, or even reason, but rather at the heart; it was understood not intellectually or even intuitively, and any actions derived from the speech are dreamlike and hardly understood by even their actors.
 It was as if a cloud had descended over their eyes and mind and had led and advised them towards actions mysterious and shadowed.
 This strange experience is explained that, as one asks more difficult questions, one begins to approach infinitely closer to the point of requiring the mind to have infinite and intuitive knowledge — that is, one grows closer to requiring pure spirit.
 And Elvish spirits are different from Humans.
 They cannot communicate face to face.
 And this can be applied to all high concepts — even mathematics.

 And if this difference in their natures and Reasons is most obvious in high and heady matters, it is nearly impossible to register in mundane matters.
 Chattering about market prices with a Dwarf is as normal as anything else.
 Chattering about why the economy has caused these prices, less so.
 Chattering about the metaphysics that requires us to desire prices — the least of all.
 This is the fundamental difference between the races.
 Their natures differ in their locus of control — Humans totally in the Seen realm, the other races in the Seen and Unseen — and this created different minds and bodies.
 The body is different in Humans by its perishability — for we were born of mist and fire — and the mind is different with its intelligibility between the races — so that all minds are perfectly reasonable but have different points of emphasis.
-And so in more mundane matters — the more experience bound matters - this means that the different races may talk more closely and speak face to face, as experience is a platform we all share.
-Though Humanity, alone among the races, tends to separate itself from experience.
+And so in more mundane matters — those things with less input from reasoning — this means that the different races may talk more closely and speak face to face.

 The same is true of the body.
 Men, being residents of only the Seen realm, have a limited lifespan and are physically weaker than the other races.
 Men also undergo eras of 'fashionability'.
 Body types, paintings, discoveries: all these go through eras of fashionability, stemming from their flighty nature not entirely bound to this world.
 Their appetites are not big enough for everything; we are too quick to be excited by sameness as the Elves and the Dwarrow are.